ljpengelen/markdown-to-pdf/examples/cv.md

 # Luc Engelen

-Software developer and consultant
+Senior full-stack developer and aspiring architect
 {: .job-title}

 <!-- {!contact-information.md!} -->

 ## Profile

-Luc is a software developer and consultant that combines a solid theoretical foundation in computer science with practical experience in developing web and mobile applications.
+Luc is a senior software developer that combines a solid theoretical foundation in computer science with practical experience in developing web and mobile applications.
-He is a full-stack developer, focussing on React-based front ends and cross-platform mobile applications, and Java- and Python-based back ends.
+He is a full-stack developer, focussing on React-based front ends, cross-platform mobile applications, and Java-based back ends.
 Before switching to software development, he obtaining his PhD at the Eindhoven University of Technology (TU/e) and worked as a Postdoctoral researcher and teacher at the same university.

 His background in academia combined with his practical experience with various programming languages and technologies allows him to reason about the big picture while keeping an eye on the details.